aergoio/guide/source/smart-contracts/lua/reference.md

 ### sha256(arg)
 This function computes the SHA-256 hash of the argument.

+### keccak256(arg)
+This function computes the Keccak-256 hash of the argument.

 ### ecverify(message, signature, address)
-This function verifies the address associated with the public key from elliptic curve signature.
+This function verifies a digital signature against a message hash and an address.
+It returns `true` if the signature was created by the private key associated with the given address, and `false` otherwise.
 ```lua
 function validate_sig(data, signature, address)
     msg = crypto.sha256(data)